Combating Fraud, Waste, and Abuse (FWA)

 Situation: Government fraud cost taxpayers $125 billion in 2014, according to the Washington Times.
 With an annual budget of over $1 billion, assuring the integrity of the SBIR program by protecting against FWA is vital to the Government, taxpayers, and the small business community.
 As part the Missile Defense Agency’s FWA prevention system, MDA reviews SBIR applications to detect potentially duplicative research proposals.
 This duplication may be as a result of an application that proposes a research effort that is substantially similar to past work by another firm (representing a potential cost and time savings opportunity by reviewing the prior work rather than funding a new effort) or it may be by the same company proposing work for which the firm was previously funded (potential fraud if not disclosed).
 The MDA FWA prevention system calls for methods of comparing new proposals with the large body of previously funded efforts.
 MDA’s previous manual analysis and automated systems included the ability to retrieve individual files by their unique identifier and keyword-based searching, but not by their complete content.
 The resulting process was tedious and error prone.

-Impact: The DoD SBIR program alone as generated a 22:1 ROI on the DoD’s investment, generated $347 billion in total economic output, and created more than 1.5 million jobs, based on study by TechLink, a national DoD partnership intermediary at Montana State University-Bozeman, in collaboration with the Business Research Division of the Leeds School of Business at the University of Colorado in Boulder.
+Impact: The DoD SBIR program alone has generated a 22:1 ROI on the DoD’s investment, $347 billion in total economic output, and the creation of more than 1.5 million jobs, according to a study by TechLink, a national DoD partnership intermediary at Montana State University-Bozeman, in collaboration with the Business Research Division of the Leeds School of Business at the University of Colorado in Boulder.

 Of the tens of thousands of awards under the SBIR program, there were only 27 FWA convictions between 2013 and 2019.
 In addition to the obvious misuse of taxpayer funds, any instance of FWA casts a negative shadow over an otherwise popular and successful program that has delivered countless innovations to federal customers and benefited thousands of hardworking small businesses.
 Detractors of small business R&D programs latch onto these rare incidents of FWA to attack the overall integrity of the program.
 This places at risk the research mission and small business R&D goals of the eleven agencies that participate in the SBIR program, as well as the livelihoods of the innovative small businesses that win awards under the program.